Researcher, send author´s accepted manuscript file to be deposited in the library:

 Please, attach also publication information (title / number) to come.

-If you are unsure of article version you are entitled to self-archive, send all versions to us.
+If you are unsure which version of your publication you are entitled to self-archive, send all versions to us.
 We will find out publishing policy and conditions.
-Additional information: different versionsVersi
+Additional information: article versionsVersi

-HELDA serves as an open full text repository for research articles and institutional series, as well as for teaching and research material produced by the departments and faculties of the University.
+HELDA serves as an open full text repository and open access publishing platform for research articles and institutional series, as well as for teaching and research material produced by the departments and faculties of the University.

 The archive ensures long-term storage and provides each item with a permanent web address i. e.
 Helda offers availability, longevity, and functionality to your digitally stored work.